This article is written by Guest Writer Steve – Head of Media at Home Of Transformation – H.O.T., Nairobi, Kenya.

 Leave a positive impact on the lives you touch, and be remembered for someone who helped to make the world a better place, and who not just cared for their own needs, but who cared for others.

-You can read his article here: Encouraging Children To Give Them a Future
+- Encouraging Children To Give Them A Future

 STEVE’s BIO – About me